As you know, I am an injury guy. I got a great Q and A for you today. It is on the vital topic of Post-Rehab.

-A huge trend that I am seeing is more and more people going into the gym, recreation centre, studios, home training and bootcamps with previous injuries.
+A huge trend that I am seeing is more and more people going into the gym, recreation center, studios, home training, and boot camps with previous injuries.

 If you don’t believe me that injuries are a big deal, have a look at this:

 - 43.3% of powerlifters complain of problems during their routine workouts

 - Injury rates were calculated at 0.3 injuries per lifter per year – or 1000 hours of training equaled one injury

 - The most common areas injured were the shoulder, lower back, and knee (No surprise)

 - Use of weight belts increased the injury rate of the lumbar spine (WoW!)

 - Upper body injuries increase with age and gender (female)